-See the instructions for Part III on page 7 for more information.
+See the instructions for Part IV later for more information.

 Basis adjustment.
 If the stock is held directly, the shareholder's adjusted basis in the PFIC stock is increased by the amount included in income and decreased by any deductions allowed.
 If the stock is owned indirectly through foreign entities, see Regulations section 1.1296-1(d)(2).